Swim 2000m, Bike 70km, Run 20km (fell run)

 Described on Forums as a must have event on your Triathlon CV the Old Man Triathlon has captured the imagination of hardened athletes who want something more.
-The growth of tough races and the imaginary race to find the toughest one day challenge has meant that this race has got a core following.
+The growth of tough events and the imaginary race to find the toughest one day challenge has meant that this event has got a core following.
 Described by the organisers as one of the very toughest 70.3 in the country it is a pleasure to see so many taking up the challenge and giving it a go.
 Used by many as training for the monster that is Celtman (even the organiser of the Celtman raced to third place), Norseman, Helvelyn and Wasdale it is a great day out in the National Park.

 Swim 2000m Start time 9am